 Once you mentally move past the hype, you can appreciate RPM Steak for what it really is – a classic Chicago Steakhouse.
 The space is trendy, with mahogany walls, giant leather booths, and the moodiest of lighting.
 Service is impeccable, with white-jacketed servers who are always ready with a helpful food and wine recommendation.

 The menu is large, but it’s organized well so you never feel lost.
 Of course, make sure to pick from one of their 15 different cuts of steak, but don’t pass up the rest of the menu.
-Everything from the parker house rolls to the coal-roasted crab to the flash-fried Brussels sprouts are delicious.
+Everything from the parker house rolls to the coal-roasted crab to the flash-fried Brussels sprouts will be delicious.
 Your stomach will thank you.

 Delectable little bites of tuna.
 Quality tuna is enhanced by slightly sweet black garlic and ponzu sauce.